 What is Burns Night?

-Nowadays, people in Scotland and around the world celebrate with a Burns Night Supper that often includes music, dancing, and other forms of entertainment.
-The food (expect haggis, neaps and tatties), the whisky and the recitals of Burn’s work are always at the heart of the festivities.
+Modern Burns Night suppers continue this tradition, with a Burns Night Supper that often includes music, dancing, and other forms of entertainment.
+The food (expect haggis, neaps and tatties), the whisky and the recitals of Burn’s work are always at the heart of the festivities, making it a vibrant homage to Scotland’s beloved bard.

 What are Burns Night traditions?